Podcast: Play in new window | Download

 - Annual Addition Limit Contributions

-- Two Thrift Savings Plans – Uniformed Services & Federal Service
+- Two Thrift Savings Plans – Uniformed Services and Federal Service

 - Matching TSP Contributions Chart

-The Internal Revenue Service released the 2022 Thrift Savings Plan contribution limits.
-Thrift Savings Plan contribution limits are calculated on an annual basis based on the cost of living indexes and can increase based on rules set by the IRS.
+The Internal Revenue Service released the 2025 Thrift Savings Plan contribution limits.
+The IRS calculates Thrift Savings Plan contribution limits annually based on the cost of living indexes.

-To max out your TSP, you would need to contribute $1,625 per month from your paychecks.
-That is very aggressive, but it can be possible for some, depending on your rank, pay grade and living expenses.
+To max out your TSP, you’ll need to contribute $1,958.33 per month from your paycheck, which may be too aggressive, depending on your pay grade.

 Explanation of Thrift Savings Plan Contribution Limits